LouisCroix/LouisCroix.github.io/content/authors/admin/_index.md

     awarder: School of Data Science
   - title: Undergraduate Research Award in 2023
     awarder: The Chinese University of Hong Kong (Shenzhen) URA Committee
+  - title: Student Union Certificate of Honor in academic year 2022-2023
+    awarder: The Chinese University of Hong Kong (Shenzhen) Student Union
 ---

 ## About Me

 Chaohao Yang will graduate from the Chinese University of Hong Kong, Shenzhen this summer and has been accepted by the M.S.E. program in Computer Science at Johns Hopkins University.
 Currently, he is very interested in the low-precision (quantization/FP4) training and deployment of large language models and other foundation models.
 In addition, he also has some insights into the design of the position embedding of foundation models.
-He hopes to become a research assistant for professors in related fields to pave the way for applying for a Ph.D. degree in the future.
+He hopes to become a research assistant for professors in related fields to pave the way for applying for a Ph.D. in the future.